aodr3w/aodr3w/README.md

 - My name is Andrew , i'am an experienced and highly motivated Data Engineer.
 - 🔭 I’m currently working at lobstr, developing and maintaining data infrastructure for large scale web crawling.
 - 🌱 I’m currently learning about Distributed Systems & Data Engineering.
-- I write code in Python & Golang.
+- I write code in Python, Java & Scala.
 -How to reach me:
 -email : andrewodiit2020@gmail.com.
 -linkedin: https://www.linkedin.com/in/andrew-odiit-b9405a137/ .